 Standing on the summit of Mount Everest has always been a boyhood dream, a dream that Mark thought he had lost in 1982 when as a Search and Rescue Mountaineer in New Zealand’s majestic Mount Cook National Park, He had a ‘hiccup’ in my climbing career, stuck in an ice cave dubbed ‘Middle Peak Hotel’ near the summit of Mount Cook for 14 days.
 As a result of this stay Mark lost both legs below the knees to frostbite.

 Matt Pickering has had more than his share of challenges.
 He was Rural Manager for one of the ‘big four’ Banks in Tauranga.
 Matthew graduated (should that be survived?)
 Lincoln College in 1995 with a B.Com.Ag. majoring in Valuation and Farm Management.
 He fractured his neck while playing rugby for Lincoln College.
 After seven weeks in hospital and 12 weeks propped up with plaster and neck braces, his rugby career was over.
 Yet, while contact sports were out of the question, Matthew turned to surf lifesaving determined not to be defeated by his injury.
 “You’ve got to look on the positive side and get on with life”

-For team leader Nigel Cherrie, rowing into Auckland City on 20 January this year wasn't just the culmination of a two-month adventure on the Tasman Sea, it was the finish line of a five year journey to achieve a great life-changing goal.
+For team leader Nigel Cherrie, rowing into Auckland City on 20 January 2011 wasn't just the culmination of a two-month adventure on the Tasman Sea, it was the finish line of a five year journey to achieve a great life-changing goal.